Standards Based Grading & Report Cards

 - Grades are determined by each student’s ability to meet standards; not by how he or she compares to other students in the class.
 All students are expected to meet or exceed standards.
 Course grades are not based “on a curve”; all of the students that meet high standards can receive high grades.

-1. Based on assessment methods (quizzes, tests, homework, projects, etc.).
-One grade/entry is given per assessment. | 1.
-Based on learning targets and reporting standards.
-One grade/entry is given per learning goal. |
+Based on assessment methods (quizzes, tests, homework, projects, etc.).
+One grade/entry is given per assessment. |

-2. Assessments are based on a percentage system.
-Criteria for success may be unclear. | 2.
 Standards are criterion or proficiency-based.
 Criteria and targets are made available to students ahead of time. |

-3. Use an uncertain mix of assessment, achievement, effort, and behavior to determine the final grade.
-May use late penalties and extra credit. | 3.
-Measures achievement only OR separates achievement from effort/behavior.
-No penalties or extra credit given. |
+Use an uncertain mix of assessment, achievement, effort, and behavior to determine the final grade.
+May use late penalties and extra credit. |

 Adapted from O’Connor K (2002).
 How to Grade for Learning: Linking grades to standards (2nd ed.).
 Thousand Oaks, CA: Corwin Press. |

-- Evanston/Skokie School District defines an EX as “Exceeds the rigor of the end-of-term standard consistently and independently across a variety of contexts.”
-This means that students need to be able to extend the grade level learning in a manner that shows they are transferring and applying the learning independently to different learning contexts.
-Examples of actions that may demonstrate skills aligned to “EX” include demonstrating they have a greater understanding by elaborating on their answers, solving more challenging problems, or showing connections between varying concepts that they have made on their own.
+- This means that students need to be able to show that they are transferring and applying the learning independently to different learning contexts.
+Examples of actions that may demonstrate skills aligned to A(4) include demonstrating they have a greater understanding by elaborating on their answers, solving challenging problems, or showing connections between varying concepts.

 - Grades determined in our standards-based grading system more accurately show what students know and can do.

-- If a student earns a BE (Beginning), it means that he/she completed and submitted enough evidence to assess the student's performance towards the reporting standard.
+- If a student earns a Beginning 1(D), it means that he/she completed and submitted enough evidence to assess the student's performance towards the reporting standard.
 The work shows that they are beginning to demonstrate the learning that will support the student to get to grade level, but they are not yet making progress in the grade level learning.
 It is important that the student reviews this standard and works with the teacher to identify their next steps and receive further instruction to prepare for the next assessment or a retake opportunity.

 - A blank or empty cell on the report card indicates that a standard is not assessed that quarter.
 There is no action that needs to be taken on the part of the student.
 With multiple standards throughout the year, not all are assessed each quarter.